manuelsh/manuelsh.github.io/_posts/2025-02-01-Selected-ideas-from-NeurIPS2024.md

 # AI Safety: advocating for tools, not agents

 [Youshua Bengio](https://yoshuabengio.org/) and [Max Tegmark](https://physics.mit.edu/faculty/max-tegmark/) participated in a [relevant workshop on AI safety](https://neurips.cc/virtual/2024/workshop/84705).
-One of their main arguments was that AI’s benefits can be maximized while minimizing risks by developing specialized models rather than fully autonomous agents.
+One of their main arguments was that AI's benefits can be maximized while minimizing risks by developing specialized models rather than fully autonomous agents.
 A great example of this is the [AlphaFold](https://deepmind.com/research/case-studies/alphafold) model, which is a tool that helps scientists to predict the 3D structure of proteins; key for drug discovery and currently widely used.

 # Foundation models for E-commerce